Entries tagged "“social media”"

 When you ask “how can I make money?” before “how can I bring value?” (or it’s seed: “”what delights both me and you?”) then you are building from fear.

-My biggest problem with the speech I’ve seen Guy Kawasaki give would-be entrepreneurs “How can I take your money and get it into my pocket,” he says.
+My biggest problem can be seen in a speech I’ve seen Guy Kawasaki give would-be entrepreneurs “How can I take your money and get it into my pocket,” he says.

 It’s just hard to believe that what we love and how we naturally are could be loved by others as well.
 Solution: day jobs we hate, alcohol and hockey stick graphs on start-up Powerpoints.
 It either sucks, or it’s a HUGE HIT.